senegalbgc/pride-token-list/README.md

 PrideToken (PRD) is a cryptocurrency initiative under the PrideFunding Network, designed to support LGBTQ+ initiatives through decentralized finance.
 By leveraging blockchain technology, PrideToken provides funding for grants, scholarships, and various community-driven projects.
 Our crowdfunding platform allows LGBTQ+ users and allies to start campaigns and receive funds in PrideToken (PRD).

-PrideFunding Network is registered in Ohio as the DBA (Doing Business As) of Boys & Girls Clubs of Senegal.
+Pride Funding Network is registered in Ohio as the DBA (Doing Business As) of Boys & Girls Clubs of Senegal.
 Official registration details are as follows:

 EIN: 83-3699796